Auto Repair Negligence a Factor in Accidents & Road Fatalities

 “My firm is available to investigate cases involving automotive dealership negligence.
 We take cases on a contingency fee basis, which means that if we’re not successful in your case, we won’t charge you for our time or for the resources advanced.”

-In 2013, over 1,100 people were killed in motor vehicle accidents in Ohio.
+Every year, thousands of people are killed in motor vehicle accidents in Ohio.
 It is estimated that about 10 percent of road accidents are caused by mechanical issues, many of them preventable.

 • Tire failures